Please select the Educational price if you are purchasing the film for a school or university library.

 Explorations in 21st Century American Architecture Series

-Ray Kappe has long been a cult figure in the architectural scene in and around Los Angeles.
+Ray Kappe was a cult figure in the architectural scene in and around Los Angeles.

 In 1972, he founded the influential, avant garde Southern California Institute of Architecture (SCI-ARC), where many of the younger-generation architects have studied or taught.

-Significantly, the architect, born in 1927, is at the forefront of prefabricated, sustainable design today.
+Significantly, the architect, born in 1927, was at the forefront of prefabricated, sustainable design.

 The film explores Kappe’s thinking behind his domestic work, beginning with a tour of the iconic hillside house he built for his family in 1967 in Pacific Palisades, and traces the trajectory of his career that led to his two heralded, sustainable, prefabricated houses designed for LivingHomes in 2006-2007.